 There are several roads to go from Chania to Elafonisi Beach.
-It’s a good idea to drive through Topolia gorge to fit a stop in the area of Kommolithi.
-You can also explore the Cave of Agia Sophia, and visit Chrisoskalithissa monastery.
+It’s a good idea to drive through Topolia Gorge to fit a stop in the area of Kommolithi.
+You can also explore the Cave of Agia Sophia, and visit the Chrisoskalithissa monastery.

 You will spend the rest of the afternoon at Elafonisi Beach.

 Elafonisi is truly an outstanding pink sand beach, often described as one of the best shores in the Mediterranean.
 You can spend the second day in the area or you can check other beaches such as Kedrodasos and Aspri Limni.

 For some people, 4 whole days in Falassarna might seem too much.
 For me, it was a great peaceful place where to really disconnect, relax and rest!

 Drive along the coastal road from Elafonisi which takes you back to the north.
 You can stop for a few hours at Sfinari Beach and then drive to Falassarna.

 The road is very bendy, often with rocks and dozens of goats on the way.
 This makes you drive slowly most of the time.
 The trip can be exhausting, but the views are rewarding!